WANdisco/fusion-docker-compose/README.md

 - Google Cloud*
 - Hadoop - CDH
 - Hadoop - HDP
-- Hadoop - Apache (Unmanaged)
+- Hadoop - Apache (Unmanaged)*
-- Alibaba OSS / EMR
+- Alibaba OSS / EMR*
 - MAPR*
 - Local File System*

 *Available in container images but may not yet be selectable in setup script.

-The stack can be used for standalone operation a across two storage zones or as a single zone to connect with a remote deployment.
+The stack can be used for standalone operation across two storage zones on a single host, or as a single zone to connect with a remote Fusion deployment.